virtuelabs-io/search-service/README.md

 > Note: Each queue has an DLQ configured.
 > You can find more details of the config [here](https://github.com/virtuelabs-io/IaC/blob/master/cf/messaging/sqs.yaml)
+> Use of SQS is now deprecated and instead `AWS Event Bridge` is being used

 ## API's Available